 Make the most of your twenties with this must-have millennial bucket list featuring the essential skills, knowledge, and goals to achieve before reaching the big 3-0.

 There’s no time in your life like your twenties.
-Let be your tour guide through this weird and wonderful decade.
-With advice on everything from traveling the world to learning new languages.
+Let Things To Do Before You’re 30be your tour guide through this weird and wonderful decade.
+With advice on everything from travelling the world to learning new languages.

 In this simple, list-based guidebook, you’ll find 600 things to do before turning 30.
 Get advice for keeping up your health (are you really drinking enough water?), maintaining your relationships, taking care of your home (you’re not in college anymore—time to learn how to frame your art and hang it on the wall), and ultimately, becoming the best self you can possibly be.
 While unclogging drains and changing tires along the way.